pporkka/MaliciousChromeExt/README.md

 This readme contains information on the date collected and the source of the files.

+Content aims to have the: Identifier of chrome extension, a name for it, downloaded amount and the type of risk.

+Risks at the moment: Leak, FakeAI

 ## Fake AI list
 Collected: 2025-02-13
 Original source: https://layerxsecurity.com/blog/aiframe-fake-ai-assistant-extensions-targeting-260000-chrome-users-via-injected-iframes/